HRT preparations: for Postmenopause

 - Cheaper for patient - one prescription charge instead of the two for sequential combined therapy.

-- Thought to be less risk of endometrial hyperplasia (thickening of the womb lining) in long term with continuous combined compared to sequential therapy.
+- Possibly less risk of endometrial hyperplasia (thickening of the womb lining) in long term with continuous combined compared to sequential therapy.

 - Patient known to be post-menopausal at whatever age, ideally by having at least one year of amenorrhoea (no periods).